Why This Matters

 Synchondrosis Joints

-• Synarthrotic (immovable)—primarily found at epiphyseal plates during bone growth
+- Synarthrotic (immovable), primarily found at epiphyseal (growth) plates during bone development

-• Temporary joints that typically ossify in adulthood; the first sternocostal joint is a permanent example
+- Temporary joints that typically ossify in adulthood.
+The first sternocostal joint (where the first rib meets the sternum) is a permanent example that persists as hyaline cartilage throughout life.

 Symphysis Joints

-• Amphiarthrotic (slightly movable)—allows limited movement while maintaining structural integrity
+- Amphiarthrotic (slightly movable), allowing limited movement while maintaining structural integrity

-Compare: Synchondrosis vs. Symphysis—both use cartilage, but synchondroses (hyaline) are typically temporary growth structures, while symphyses (fibrocartilage) are permanent weight-bearing joints.
-The pubic symphysis notably increases mobility during childbirth due to hormonal changes—a favorite exam detail.
+Compare: Synchondrosis vs. Symphysis: both use cartilage, but synchondroses (hyaline) are typically temporary growth structures, while symphyses (fibrocartilage) are permanent weight-bearing joints.
+The pubic symphysis notably increases mobility during childbirth due to the hormone relaxin softening the fibrocartilage.
+That hormonal detail is a favorite on exams.

 Synovial Joint Subtypes: Classified by Movement

 Synovial joints are further classified by the shape of their articular surfaces, which determines the type and range of movement possible.
-Shape dictates function—this is the key principle.
+Shape dictates function.

 Ball-and-Socket Joints

-• Examples: shoulder (glenohumeral) and hip joints—note that the hip socket is deeper, providing more stability but less mobility than the shoulder
+- Examples: shoulder (glenohumeral) and hip joints.
+The hip's acetabulum is much deeper than the shoulder's glenoid cavity, giving the hip more stability but less mobility than the shoulder.

 Hinge Joints